codemod-com/codemod-registry/codemods/mocha/vitest/migrate-tests/README.md

-# Migrate from mocha to vitest
+# Migrate Tests from Mocha to Vitest

 ## Description